 Entry fee: LKR 5000/adult

-3. Minneriya National Park : Spot Elephant Herds
+3. Minneriya National Park: Spot Elephant Herds

-One of the things to do near Dambulla is to visit one of the country’s best kept secret – the Minneriya National Park.
+One of the things to do near Dambulla is to visit one of the country’s best-kept secret – the Minneriya National Park.
 It is just 50 minutes’ drive from Dambulla and the visit is worth it.
-Go on one of the thrilling jeep safari that this eco park has to offer.
+Go on one of the thrilling jeep safaris that this eco park has to offer.
 You might get lucky enough to find the biggest herd of Asian elephants.
-One of the main points in this park is the Minneriya Tank, which was built way back in 3rd century AD by King Mahasena.
+One of the main points in this park is the Minneriya Tank, which was built way back in the 3rd century AD by King Mahasena.
 Usually, during the dry season, which is from June to September, this tank becomes the main attraction as herds of elephants come to bathe and graze.
 It is quite a spectacle.
 How spectacular you might ask?
 Well, let’s just say that it is considered to be the largest known meeting place of Asian Elephants in the world, and you could see up to even 300 elephants around the time.
 This place is an animal lovers’ delight and will truly be a ‘wild’ experience.

 Jeep Safari Cost: LKR 4000/jeep